OpenMosix: History

 single system image (SSI) clustering as low-cost multi-core processors increase in availability.

 OpenMosix used to be distributed as a Gentoo Linux kernel choice, but it was removed from Gentoo Linux's Portage tree in February 2007.

 As of March 1, 2008, openMosix read-only source code is still hosted at SourceForge.

-The LinuxPMI project is continuing development of the former openMosix code.
+The OpenPMIx project is continuing development of the former openMosix code.

 ClusterKnoppix

 ClusterKnoppix is a specialized Linux distribution based on the Knoppix distribution, but which uses the openMosix kernel.

 Traditionally, clustered computing could only be achieved by setting up individual rsh keys, creating NFS shares, editing host files, setting static IPs, and applying kernel patches manually.
 ClusterKnoppix effectively renders most of this work unnecessary.
 The distribution contains an autoconfiguration system where new ClusterKnoppix-running computers attached to the network automatically join the cluster.

 ClusterKnoppix is a modified Knoppix distro using the OpenMosix kernel.